microsoft/TemplateStudio/templates/_catalog/projectTypes/TabbedPivot.md

-The Pivot control and related tabs pattern are used for navigating frequently accessed, distinct content categories.
-Pivots allow for navigation between two or more content panes and relies on text headers to articulate the different sections of content.
+Tabs across the top allow for quickly navigating between pages.

+The Pivot control is useful for navigating between related or frequently accessed pages.
+The user can navigate between pivot panes (pages) by selecting from the text headers which are always displayed.